modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

 File: README-FMUChecker.txt
-Background information for FMI Compliance Checher (FMUChecker) application.
+Background information for FMI Compliance Checker (FMUChecker) application.

 For build instructions see: BUILD-FMUChecker.txt Licence information is provided in: LICENCE-FMUChecker.txt